RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 }
 ```

-With this code, we can now update our example.
+With this code, we can now update our example with the following:

 ```js
 const got = require('got') // https://www.npmjs.com/package/got